 To get started with improving traffic and sales, with either PPC, please speak to our Shopify PPC team.
 For all search optimisations, please let us know and call our next-level eCommerce SEO team.

-The Shopify App Store provides SEO apps you can install yourself and get basic on-page SEO work done.
+The Shopify App Store provides SEO apps you can install yourself and get basic on-page SEO and off-page SEO work done.

 There isn’t one app for Shopify that can be considered the best SEO app.
 However, there are many apps you can trial like: